 - You only need to hear it once.

-- You don’t challenge your coach, even internally.
+- You don’t challenge your coach, at least externally.

 - You do exactly what you’re told as you’re shown.